yohancourbe/firefly-ponto-importer/README.md

 | `PLUXEE_SYNC_ENABLED`  | Set to `true` if you want to sync your Pluxee transactions                                    |
 | `PLUXEE_USERNAME`      | your Pluxee's username                                                                        |
 | `PLUXEE_PASSWORD`      | your Pluxee's password                                                                        |

+# Certificate warning

+For some reason, the Root CA of Sectigo is not in the Alpine (nor in Ubuntu) trusted store, so it is included in the repository.